States Question Costs Of Middlemen That Manage Medicaid Drug Benefits

 West Virginia last year stopped using pharmacy benefit managers altogether.
 And Kentucky is also doing an analysis of its costs while lawmakers consider legislation that would require pharmacy benefit managers that contract with Medicaid to report details of their costs to the state and ensure they pay independent pharmacies a fair price.

-And In Iowa — State Representative John Forbes — who's also a pharmacist — launched his own investigation into a county government health plan a few months ago after hearing complaints from pharmacists.
+And In Iowa, State Representative John Forbes — who's also a pharmacist — launched his own investigation into a county government health plan a few months ago after hearing complaints from pharmacists.

 He says the oversight committee in Iowa's legislature now plans to investigate the PBM's practices.